chris-hjelmfelt/markov-chain/README.md

 ### MARKOV CHAIN

-Run:
+Run setup:
-> python markov.py <dictonary file> <input file>
+> python set-markov.py <dictonary file> <input file>
 dictionary file and input file are optional

+Run to get some text:
+> python get-markov.py <number>
+where <number> is the number of words you would like it to print

-This is from a tutorial by 0612: https://www.youtube.com/watch?v=L97yQMT0jn8
+This was modified from a tutorial by 0612: https://www.youtube.com/watch?v=L97yQMT0jn8